July 28, 1948. The first Olympic Games after World War II opened in London.

-Barcelona 1992: Stephen Hawking, the renowned physicist with disabilities due to ALS, spoke at the Opening Ceremonies.
+Stephen Hawking, the renowned physicist with disabilities due to ALS, spoke at the Opening Ceremonies of the 1992 Barcelona Games.
 “Each one has within us the spark of fire, a creative touch.”
-An archer lifted a flaming arrow over the Paralympic cauldron, igniting the Paralympic torch.
+An archer lifted a flaming arrow over the Paralympic cauldron, igniting the Paralympic torch for the Summer Games.

 Lillehamer, Sweden, 1994: ice sled hockey debuted as a Paralympic sport.
 The home team, Sweden, takes Gold.

 In 1998 the first Winter Games held outside of Europe took place in Nagano, Japan.
 Almost 600 athletes competed in four sports: alpine skiing, nordic skiing (cross-country and biathlon), ice sled racing and sled hockey.